On the analysis of optimization with fixed-rank matrices: a quotient geometric view: Convergence behavior in low-rank matrix recovery

-It is well understood that the subsampling operator $\pom$ can be badly conditioned with unbalanced sampling pattern or on matrices that are highly {\it coherent}~\cite{candes2009exact}.
-Thus, we consider the following standard assumptions: \rev{(i) the distribution of the observed entries follow either an uniform or a Bernoulli model: \eg, $(i,j)\in\Omega$ with probability $p=\frac{|\Omega|}{mn}$, where $p$ is a given sampling rate, and (ii)} the unknown matrix $\mstar$ is $\mu$-incoherent, as defined below.
+It is well understood that the subsampling operator $\pom$ can be badly conditioned with unbalanced sampling pattern or on matrices that are highly {\it coherent}~\cite[\S1.1.1]{candes2009exact}.
+In such case, $\pom$ does not satisfy the $\rpd$ property.
+Nevertheless, it is also shown in~\cite{candes2009exact} that the $\rpd$ property can be satisfied by $\pom$ under the following assumptions: \rev{(i) the distribution of the observed entries follow either an uniform or a Bernoulli model: \eg, $(i,j)\in\Omega$ with probability $p=\frac{|\Omega|}{mn}$, where $p$ is a given sampling rate, and (ii)} the unknown matrix $\mstar$ is $\mu$-incoherent, as defined below.

-\begin{definition}[Incoherence~\cite{candes2009exact}] $Z=U\Sigma\trs[V]\in\vecsp$ is \emph{$\mu$-incoherent} if $\|\rowof{U}{i}\|_2 \leq \sqrt{\frac{\mu\rkval}{m}}$ and $ \|\rowof{V}{j}\|_2 \leq \sqrt{\frac{\mu\rkval}{n}}$ for all $(i,j)\in\iran{m}\times\iran{n}$. \end{definition} The incoherence constant $\mu$ is a bound that measures the maximal row norms of $U$ and $V$.
+\begin{definition}[Incoherence~\cite{candes2009exact}] $Z=U\Sigma\trs[V]\in\vecsp$ is \emph{$\mu$-incoherent} if $\|\rowof{U}{i}\|_2 \leq \sqrt{\frac{\mu\rkval}{m}}$ and $ \|\rowof{V}{j}\|_2 \leq \sqrt{\frac{\mu\rkval}{n}}$ for all $(i,j)\in\iset{m}\times\iset{n}$. \end{definition} The incoherence constant $\mu$ is a bound that measures the maximal row norms of $U$ and $V$.
 Since the $\svd$ factor matrix $U$ (respectively $V$) is orthonormal, such that $\fro{U}^{2}=\sum_{i=1}^{m}\|\rowof{U}{i}\|_{2}^2\equiv\rkval$, the incoherence constant $\mu$ is small if the variations of the entries in $U$ and $V$ are moderate; on the contrary, $\mu$ is large if $U$ and $V$ has columns with {\it spikes}.
 It can be shown that the smallest possible incoherence constant is $\mu=1$.

 \paragraph{The RPD inequality} As mentioned in Section~\ref{ssec-ropt-mk:lrqp-intro}, the subsampling operator $\pom$ generally does not satisfy the RPD property (\cref{def:lrqp-rip}).
-However, under certain conditions on the subsampling pattern, the inequality~\eqref{eq:ineq-asp-rpd} in \cref{asp:rpd-xstar} can be satisfied in some neighborhood of the hidden matrix $\mstar$, provided that $\mstar$ is sufficiently incoherent.
-The following set, adapted from~\cite[\S3]{Sun2016a},
+However, under certain conditions on the subsampling pattern, the inequality~\eqref{eq:ineq-asp-rpd} in \Cref{prop-rpd2asp} can be satisfied in some neighborhood of the hidden matrix $\mstar$, provided that $\mstar$ is sufficiently incoherent.
+Consider the following set adapted from~\cite[\S3]{Sun2016a}: